Schiewo1/Schiewo-tasmota-mqtt-plugin/README.md

 ## ❤️ Credits

 Created with ❤️ by **Schiewo**
-For the Soomfon StreamDock / Elgato StreamDeck community.
+For the Soomfon StreamDock community.